-In October 2019, the Federal Reserve Board issued final regulations that implement the EGRRCP Act by amending the EPS Rules, which became effective on December 31, 2019 along with regulations issued jointly by the Federal Reserve Board and the FDIC in October of 2019 for bank resolution plans.
-Among other things, the Dodd-Frank enhanced prudential standards, as modified by the EGRRCP Act and the October 2019 final rules that implement those changes, require FBOs with U.S.\$100 billion or more in total consolidated assets, such as the Issuer, to submit a periodic resolution plan to the Federal Reserve Board and FDIC that provides for the rapid and orderly resolution of the U.S. operations of the FBO in the event of its material financial distress or failure.

-Under the final regulations, the frequency and content requirements of an FBO's resolution plan submissions are determined according to the particular category to which the FBO is assigned.
-The rulemaking release for the final regulations identified the Issuer as an expected "triennial reduced filer," under which it would be required to submit a reduced resolution plan once every three years.
+Among other things, the rules implemented by the Federal Reserve Board and the FDIC to implement the Dodd-Frank enhanced prudential standards, as modified by the EGRRCP Act, require FBOs with U.S.\$100 billion or more in total consolidated assets, such as the Issuer, to submit a periodic resolution plan to the Federal Reserve Board and FDIC that provides for the rapid and orderly resolution of the U.S. operations of the FBO in the event of its material financial distress or failure.
+Under the final regulations, the frequency and content of an FBO's resolution plan are determined according to the particular category to which the FBO is assigned.
+The Issuer has been identified as a "triennial reduced filer" required to submit a reduced resolution plan once every three years.
 However, the final regulations provide that an FBO with combined U.S. assets of at least U.S.\$100 billion, such as the Issuer, could become subject to a requirement to submit more complete resolution plans, with the particular requirements being determined based on the amount of the Issuer's combined U.S. assets and whether the Issuer's U.S. operations had at least U.S.\$75 billion in cross-jurisdictional activity, non-bank assets, weighted short-term wholesale funding or off-balance sheet exposures.
 A triennial reduced filer is required to file a reduced resolution plan with the Federal Reserve Board and the FDIC every three years beginning July 1, 2022, unless it becomes subject to the biennial filing requirement or the triennial full filing requirement prior to that date.
 A reduced resolution plan is generally limited to describing material changes, if any, since the submission of the filer's last resolution plan and changes, if any to the strategic analysis included in that filing.
 The Issuer submitted its latest resolution plan on July 1, 2022.